EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 To submit a ticket through GGUS you first need to login through EGI Check-in, as explained in the page [Access and roles](../access-and-roles).

+After login, you are prompted to the dashboard page:

+![Dashboard page]](dashboard-page.png)

+In the lower left corner, you can find a "+" button:

+![Create ticket]](create-ticket.png)

+Click on it and select "New ticket": you will be prompted to the ticket submit form.

 ### The ticket submit form on web interface

 The tickets submit form offers a set of fields which should help the user to